mindsphere/mindconnect-mqtt/README.md

 Sending data from MQTT reference: https://documentation.mindsphere.io/MindSphere/howto/howto-send-data-from-mqtt-agent.html

-## Modifying the example jsons
+## Modifying the example JSON's
-On successful understanding of connect and ingest MQTT agent, the example jsons can be modified as per requirements.
+On successful understanding of connect and ingest MQTT agent, the example JSON's can be modified as per requirements.

-The json contains certain placeholder which are replaced in the code referenced by `<>`.
+The JSON contains certain placeholder which are replaced in the code referenced by `<>`.

 ---
 [Asset Model Payload](example_json/asset_model.json)
-This is a sample json to create `JetPumpModel`.
+This is a sample JSON to create `JetPumpModel`.
 This model contains `JetPumpType` Asset Type, `dht11Aspect` Aspect with `temperature` and `humidity` variables.

 Asset heirarchy is defined to create a dataowner asset as child asset of the agent.

 Data point mappings are created for `temperature` and `humidity` with the data owner asset.

-The sample json can be modified and accordingly the code can be updated to replace the values at runtime.
+The sample JSON can be modified and accordingly the code can be updated to replace the values at runtime.
 The model name is configurable in the `mqtt-config.json` file (`MODEL_NAME` key).

 Placeholder variables in `asset_model.json`
 - `<uuid>` - It is random generated uuid